Areas of Bristol: Buy-to-Let Property Investment Hotspots

 Property Values

 First some not-so-good news: Bristol property prices are well above the national average, so it’s not the cheapest place to invest.
-Now the good news: Bristol property is still much more reasonable than London and the south-east, so it’s still affordable for property investors.
+Now the good news: Bristol property is still much more reasonable than property investment in London and the south-east, so it’s still affordable for property investors.
 (Another benefit of above-average property prices is that it supports strong demand for Bristol rentals.)

 According to Rightmove, the average property price in Bristol is currently £400,719.
 That's a 19% rise from 2020 although there are signs now that prices could be falling slightly.
 That doesn’t mean you need that much to invest in Bristol, though – look at Zoopla or Rightmove and you’ll find properties start at just under £100,000.